openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 ### Domains: `/v3/domains`

-Domains represent collections of users, groups and projects.
-Each is owned by exactly one domain.
-Users, however, can be associated with multiple projects by granting roles to the user on a project (including projects owned by other domains).
+Domains represent collections of users, groups and projects, each of which is owned by exactly one domain.
+Users, however, can be associated with multiple projects by assigning roles to the user on a project (including projects owned by other domains).

 Each domain defines a namespace in which certain API-visible name attributes